martpie/baseeks/README.md

 #### Description

 Baseeks is a really basic theme for WordPress.
-That simply means **it won't display a single stuff** on your screen, but it is a base for all themes you want to build yourself with **your own templates**.
+That simply means **it won't display any stuff** on your screen, but it is a base for all themes you want to build yourself with **your own templates**.

 ---